 - Designate a proxy user — Faculty may authorize a research assistant(s) as a proxy to check out materials on their library account.
 New proxy cards are generally available the next business day at noon.
 Pre-existing proxy cards may be renewed using the same online form and are also available the next business day at noon.
 Please note that as we are no longer accepting paper proxy request forms; the online form must be used.

-- Course readings in bCourses — Get help locating and setting up electronic reserves for your course bCourses site.
+- Course readings in bCourses — How best to link to library-licensed content in your course bCourses site.

 - Guide to copyright and bCourses — A guide to help instructors answer the question “Can I post this content to my bCourse site?”